The Graduate Humanities Program was first established in 1979 with a $200,000 grant from the National Endowment for the Humanities.

 Here’s what some of our community partners have to say about a few of our more recent joint community-university research and civic engagement activities –

-Renate Pore, Board of Directors President of the West Virginia Center on Budget & Policy, former Director of the West Virginia Health Care Planning Commission and former member of the Governor’s Cabinet on Children and Families:
+Renate Pore, former Board of Directors President of the West Virginia Center on Budget & Policy:

 “I have found the Marshall University Humanities Program a good ally in its educational programming and outreach to the organizations I work with.
 Most recently, the Humanities Program worked with the West Virginia Center on Budget and Policy in documenting the impact of the West Virginia American water crisis in 2014.
 I am looking forward to other joint ventures with the Humanities Program in documenting the impact of public policy on the lives of West Virginians.”

 “I cannot overstate the importance of Marshall’s support for these efforts, both the brilliance of the department’s staff and students, and what it means to ground public discussion in the larger theme of the humanities as they play out in Appalachia—a sense of place, commitment to kith and kin, and the issues of civic responsibility within conflicting community needs.”